 – Bad faith, or

-Student grade appeal lawyer Michelle Ball helps parents and students with unfair grading, grade challenges, and grade appeals to schools and school boards.
-Attorney Michelle Ball has an office in Sacramento, California but can assist parents and students across the state, in places such as Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.
+Student lawyer Michelle Ball helps parents and students with unfair grading and grade appeals.
+Attorney Michelle Ball has an office in Sacramento, California and can assist across the state, in Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.